Black History Month Lesson Plan: 14 Ideas for 2026

 3. Do a Black History Timeline Project

 Mapping milestones from early civilizations to modern movements helps students see Black history as an evolving narrative of resilience.
-By sequencing and annotating turning points, learners connect past activism to present-day progress and recognize throughlines across centuries.
+By sequencing and annotating turning points, learners connect past activism to present day progress and recognize throughlines across centuries.

 Black History Month Activities for Kids #4: Do a Black History Timeline Project Screenshot